Rectangle Free Coloring of Grids: Open Questions

 \section{Open Questions}

-\begin{enumerate} \item Find $\OBS_4$.
-We feel this is possible since we are so close.
-A clever computer program may be needed. \item Refine our tools so that our ugly proofs can be corollaries of our tools. \item Find an algorithm that will, given $c$, find $\OBS_c$ or $|\OBS_c|$ quickly. \item We know that $2\sqrt{c}(1-o(1)) \le |\OBS_c| \le 2c^2$.
-Bring these bounds closer together. \item Is the Rectangle-Free Conjecture True?
-If so then this may help us find $c$-colorings.
-If not then this may open up new techniques for proving that a grid is not $c$-colorable. \end{enumerate}
+\begin{enumerate} \item Refine our tools so that our ugly proofs can be corollaries of our tools. \item Find an algorithm that will, given $c$, find $\OBS_c$ or $|\OBS_c|$ quickly. \item We know that $2\sqrt{c}(1-o(1)) \le |\OBS_c| \le 2c^2$.
+Bring these bounds closer together. \item All of our results of the form {\it $G_{n,m}$ is not $c$-colorable} have the same type of proof: show that there is no rectangle free subset of $G_{n,m}$ of size $\ceil{ab/c}$.
+Either \begin{itemize} \item show that if a grid $G_{n,m}$ has a rectangle free set of size $\ceil{nm/c}$ then it is $c$-colorable, or \item develop some other technique to show grids are not $c$-colorable. \end{itemize} \item Find $OBS_5$ and beyond! \end{enumerate}